aerpyljov/CGScripting/8. Dialogs and widgets/README.md

 - "InputDialog.py" - a simple dialog window based on QInputDialog.
 - "FileDialog.py" - a simple dialog window based on QFileDialog.
 - "CustomDialog" - a user-defined dialog window based on QDialog.
+- "list_widget.py" - show a list of files in the current folder, display the text of the selected file and open the double-clicked file.